-To give researchers an opportunity to combine field studies with observations on animals within the park for a better understanding of their social behavior, which they can then use in better understanding what they see in their field studies, and apply in their efforts to determine what the species needs in order to adapt and live well in the wild.
+To allow researchers to combine field studies with observations on animals within the park for a better understanding of their social behavior, which they can then use to understand better what they see in their field studies and apply in their efforts to determine what the species needs to adapt and live well in the wild.

-To establish and maintain representative groups of endangered species along with other animals, with a view of alerting the public to the need for action on their behalf.
+To establish and maintain representative groups of endangered species along with other animals, to alert the public to the need for action on their behalf.

-To expand upon our management techniques with mixed habitats of plants and animals and to make this knowledge available to others, especially focusing on the benefits of socialization in captive animal management.
+To expand upon our management techniques with mixed habitats of plants and animals and to make this knowledge available to others, primarily focusing on the benefits of socialization in captive animal management.

-To develop the most effective means of disseminating the information which we have to the greatest number of people.
+To develop the most effective means of disseminating our information to the greatest number of people.
 This means educating them concerning the importance of appreciating the behavior and ecology of animals and how this relates to the general quality of life for humans, both now and in the future.
-We will do this through events at Wolf Park, publications, presentations off site, and through the internet, among other ways.
+We will do this through events at Wolf Park, publications, presentations off-site, and through the Internet, among other ways.

 To co-sponsor or cooperate with other groups, agencies, and institutions, both government and private, wherever possible in matters of common interests.

-To reach members of many different populations of people, from young children to high ranking government officials, in an effort to change attitudes towards wolves, wildlife, and wild lands in a profound way that will alter our culture and will help perpetuate these wild animals and habitats long into the future, beyond our individual lifetimes.
+To reach members of many different populations of people, from young children to high-ranking government officials, to change attitudes towards wolves, wildlife, and wild lands in a profound way that will alter our culture and will help perpetuate these wild animals and habitats long into the future, beyond our individual lifetimes.